Dorian Rudolph

 Research

 My work is mainly in quantum complexity theory.
-I am also interested in quantum algorithms, cryptography, boson sampling and theoretical computer science in general.
+I am also interested in continuous-variable quantum computation, quantum algorithms, cryptography, boson sampling and theoretical computer science in general.

 Preprints: